 Visit the Hawaii Real Estate Commission’s website for more information about license requirements and applying for your license.

 Carol has been licensed in real estate in Hawaii since 1978, and licensed as a Hawaii real estate prelicensing instructor since 2001.
 Carol has taught post licensing courses since 1980 and pre-licensing courses since 2001.
-Carol served on the Hawaii Real Estate Commission from 2004-2012, also serving as its chairperson in the final year of her tenure.
+Carol served on the Hawaii Real Estate Commission from 2004-2012.